Ravenscrag, Montreal: Interior

+Gallery of the Interior

 The interior of the house was a typically eclectic example of Victorian style.
 Bright colours were used, such as the green silk-woven lining on the dining room walls.
 There were also hand-painted frescos and murals illustrated with mythological or quotidian scenes, and decorative elements were embellished with gilding.

 The dining room was in a sedate Georgian-Italian Renaissance style, measuring 60 feet in length and 46 feet across.
-The Grand Ballroom, with its wrought-iron minstrels' gallery, was in the style of the French Second Empire and is said to have been particularly impressive in both size and decoration.
+The Grand Ballroom, with its wrought-iron minstrels' gallery, was in the style of the French Second Empire.
 In 1872, the first ball was held at Ravenscrag in honour of the new Governor General of Canada, Lord Dufferin, when the Allans invited 400 guests.

 Allan's favourite room was his library on the ground floor, where he whiled away the hours working, relaxing or playing with his children.
 The room was typically Victorian and dominated by a wall-to-wall mahogany bookcase, decorated with carved panels depicting sea monsters and mermaids.
 The piece is one of the very few decorative elements to have survived as it was in Allan's day.

 The basement included two wine cellars, an ice house and a workshop.
 The main rooms on the ground floor included the entrance hall, a reception room, a drawing room, a breakfast room, a dining room, a billiard room, a library, two ante-rooms off the Grand Ballroom and a greenhouse containing a vineyard and fruit trees.
 The east wing on the ground floor included a pantry, pastry room, summer larder, scullery, dairy, servants hall, butler's room, housekeeper's room and bedrooms for nineteen servants.

 The first floor included four main bedrooms, two water closets, two bathrooms, a sitting room, a dressing room and the children's dining room.
 The second floor included eight bedrooms for the children and one large bathroom.
 The attic included an observatory.
 As might have been expected for a house of its kind in Montreal, Ravenscrag was fitted with gas lighting and the most advanced plumbing and heating technology available at the time.

-East wing and stables
+East wing or Servants' quarters

-Allan died the wealthiest man in Canada in 1882, and Ravenscrag was inherited by his second son, H. Montagu Allan.
-In 1889, he employed Andrew Taylor to extend the east wing, and he almost doubled the number of servants his father had kept in the house to nineteen.
-Taylor also enlarged the stables for Sir Montagu in 1898.
-In 1940, the couple donated Ravenscrag to the Royal Victoria Hospital for use as a medical facility.
-Its famously lavish interior was entirely gutted and replaced.
+The servants' quarters once occupied the entire east wing of the residence.
+An entrance located on the east wall of the house was reserved for servants and was separate from the main entrance.
+Moreover, internal stairs were provided to avoid the servants having to go through the main stairs of the house.
+This wing is 14 m (46 ft) wide and nearly 6.1 m (20 ft) deep.
+It should not be forgotten that the basement of the residence completed the east wing.
+Hugh Allan sometimes said that he maintained a servants' hotel.
+The residence once employed nearly 19 servants.